This topic provides an overview of ParentsNext (1.1.P.57) including:

 - connect parents to local services that can help them address any barriers to employment.

 The program is delivered in 2 streams - an intensive stream in 30 locations, and a targeted stream in remaining non-remote areas.
-Both streams provide parents with connections to a wide range of services, which could include pre-employment training, mentoring, work experience and job opportunities.
+Both streams provide participants with connections to a wide range of services, which could include pre-employment training, mentoring, work experience and job opportunities.

 ParentsNext assists PP recipients with a youngest child aged between 6 months and under 6 years of age who have not reported earnings from employment in the past 6 months.
 The eligibility criteria for ParentsNext varies between streams, with broader criteria for the intensive stream.